Dorukante/DataChallangeGroup14_Assignment2/README.md

 ## Results and Outputs

 - Training metrics are saved as `.json` files in the `results/` directory, named according to agent type, environment, and hyperparameters.
-- Evaluation summaries are saved as `.txt` files in `results/`, named according to agent type and datetime.
+- Evaluation summaries are saved as `.txt` files in `results/`, named according to agent type, environment, and hyperparameters.

 ### Metrics Explanation